 The test for creatinine clearance requires both 24-hour urine collection and a blood sample.
 Creatinine clearance is the amount of blood per minute that the kidneys can make creatinine-free.
-Remember that while the level of creatinine in the blood increases with kidney damage, creatinine clearance goes down.
+While the level of creatinine in the blood goes up with kidney damage, creatinine clearance goes down.

 Estimated Glomerular Filtration Rate (eGFR)

 The eGFR is expressed as an estimation of how many milliliters of creatinine are cleared per minute per square meter of your body mass.
-One caveat is that this test is not accurate for people who are older than 70, very overweight, very muscular, or pregnant.
+One issue is that this test is not always accurate for people who are older than 70, very overweight, very muscular, or pregnant.